 - Get support and guidance on different courses they can study in college and how to apply

 - Take part in careers workshops - learn CV building and interview skills

-- Be supported in your personal development with life coaching
+- Be supported in their personal development with life coaching

-UFirst is for 5th Year students who are studying at least two higher level subjects, at least ordinary level maths, and who have an interest in progressing to 3rd level.
+UFirst is for 5th Year students who are studying at least two higher level subjects and at least ordinary level maths and who have an interest in progressing to 3rd level.